LuisGC/blog/content/blog/2020/02/fosdem-2020.md

 [**The Selfish Contributor Explained**](https://fosdem.org/2020/schedule/event/selfish_contributor/), by James Bottomley

+Throughout the years I've attended several times to James Bottomley ([@jejb_](https://twitter.com/jejb_)) talks, and it's always worthy.
+This time the talk was focused on how Open Source begins as a selfish activity.
+According to James, managing engineers has always been a problem, even before software exists, because they tend to be opinionated.
+It's better to keep a technical motivation than a managerial motivation, but _scratching your own itch_ provides a strong self motivation.

+In his first announcement explaining that he was working in a new Operating System, Linus Torvalds wanted just suggestions as he expected to code everything by himself, but he was flooded by suggestions and eventually patches.
+All successful projects run into scaling issues, so how your community or project deals with contributions is essential.
+Linux solved this _success issue_ with tooling, first with [BitKeeper](https://en.wikipedia.org/wiki/BitKeeper) in 2002 and later with [Git](https://en.wikipedia.org/wiki/Git) in 2005.

 [**The Ethics Behind Your IoT**](https://fosdem.org/2020/schedule/event/iot_ethics/), by Molly de Blanc

 [**Freedom and AI: Can Free Software include ethical AI systems?**](https://fosdem.org/2020/schedule/event/ethical_ai/), by Justin W. Flory & Michael Nolan